 - Spinal cord and neck injuries: More serious injuries can include spinal cord injuries, which can lead to paralysis.
 Paralysis may be temporary but it’s typically permanent, and you may not be able to return to work if you can no longer perform responsibilities that require the use of some of your limbs.

-- Head trauma and brain injuries: When you fall and hit your head, your injuries can vary from a mild concussion to a severe as permanent brain damage that impacts your cognitive functions.
+- Head trauma and brain injuries: When you fall and hit your head, your injuries can vary from a mild concussion to severe as permanent brain damage that impacts your cognitive functions.
 Some people with brain injuries may not be able to recall memories, use their limbs, communicate, and more.

-Who is Most Vulnerable?
+Who Is Most Vulnerable?

 Anyone can be injured from slip and falls at work, but among those most vulnerable to slip and falls on ice or snow during the wintertime are those who work outdoors.

-What to Do After A Workplace Accident
+What To Do After A Workplace Accident

-Under Massachusetts personal injury laws, you can’t sue your employer after a slip and fall accident if they have workers’ compensation insurance coverage, but you may be entitled to benefits through the workers’ compensation system, which can cover your medical bills, lost earning capacity, permanent disability, and some other expenses.
+Under Massachusetts personal injury laws, you can’t sue your employer after a slip and fall accident if they have workers’ compensation insurance coverage, but you may be entitled to benefits through the workers’ compensation system, which can cover your medical bills, lost earnings capacity, permanent disability, and some other expenses.